RezaTorbati/MultiRobotSystemsProject/README.md

 # Mutli-Robot Systems Semester Project
-Semester Project for CS 7631, Multi-Robot Systems at Georgia Tech
+Semester Project for CS 7631, Multi-Robot Systems at Georgia Tech where we implimented difference scenarios from Hales et al. in the Robotarium to find if tags will work to evolve social rationality in multi-robot systems

 # Citations
 >Kalenka, Susanne, and Nicholas R. Jennings.
 "Socially responsible decision making by autonomous agents."
 Cognition, Agency and Rationality.
 Springer, Dordrecht, 1999.
 135-149.